8.15.0.2

 A player’s turn can proceed in one of three ways:

-Any legal exchange request comes with a price.
-Per such request, the referee removes the bottom-most card from the pile of invisible ones or, if this pile is empty, it removes all visible cards, thus ending the game.
+Any legal exchange request comes with a price, no matter how many equations it uses.
+Per such request, the referee immediately removes the bottom-most card from the pile of invisible ones or, if this pile is empty, it removes all visible cards, thus ending the game.

 After a player’s turn is over, the referee replaces the acquired cards, if any, with fresh ones, if any are remaining, and grants the next player a turn.